128technology/docs/docs/config_command_guide.md

 Default: 1000

 :::warning
-&amp;#x27;required-min-rx-interval&amp;#x27; is deprecated and will be removed in a future software version
+`required-min-rx-interval` is deprecated and will be removed in a future software version
 :::

 ##### uint32